muchu/Final-data-app/README.md

 Terra launched Luna at the same time as its exclusive stablecoin, called UST.

 **Anchor Protocol**
-You can treat it as a bank, you will get 20% interest rate if you deposit your ust in it.
+You can treat it as a bank, you will get 20% interest rate if you deposit your UST in it.